-We assumed the Machinio Plan in connection with the Machinio Acquisition on July 10, 2018.
+As noted above, we assumed the Machinio Plan in connection with the Machinio Acquisition on July 10, 2018.
 The Machinio Plan permits the grant of stock option, restricted stock and unrestricted stock awards to Machinio's officers, employees, directors and consultants.
 A person is not eligible to receive an award under the Machinio Plan if such person was employed, immediately before the Machinio Acquisition, by the Company or any of its subsidiaries.